Best Time to Visit Utah National Parks

 Things to Do in Spring in Utah’s National Parks

 • Explore the depths of Canyonlands before it gets too hot – During the spring, you can explore Horseshoe Canyon Unit, a part of the remote area called The Maze, or for more beginner-friendly trails, visit The Needles Section for great backpacking and hiking.
-See our favorite Canyonlands hikes here.
+See the best Canyonlands hikes here.

 • Beat the crowds on Angel’s Landing – Get up early or bring a headlamp and hike late in the day for the least amount of people on the trail.
-You can find our complete guide to Zion National Park here.
+Read my complete guide to Zion National Park for details.

 • See blooming wildflowers – In Zion and Southwest Utah, spot colorful blooms from late March to early May.
 In Canyonlands, Arches, and Southeast Utah, wildflowers peak a little later from late April to mid-May.